 “That means God just shakes his head and thinks – Oh people and their desires again…pfff…and then a shoulder shrug…well I created them so, what can you do? – and then scratches his head, while getting another bowl of popcorn?”

 The priest continued to let me vent in from of him.

 “I’d just like to understand.
 Understand!
 I don’t get it.
 I don’t get it.
 People like you are a self-help book, a guru for fools who just keeps repeating himself”

 The priest always answered, but his answers were too simple for me.
 They were institutional truths.
 Too much pulled out of a hat.
 Too easy to repeat.
 He left the course and found a job in customer service.
 I knew he’d be robbed of his faith soon.
 The day before he left, he said goodbye to me.
 He enjoyed the time together.
 I enjoyed it too, talking to someone who believes in something.
 The last thing the former priest said to me was: “God has a plan for you, Nathaniel”

 They sat me down.
-I met a head of department, shook his/her hand, introduced myself “Schradinski Nathaniel, hello”.
+I met the head of the department, shook his/her hand, introduced myself “Schradinski Nathaniel, hello”.
 The person on the opposite looked me in the eye and I had no chance.
-My life is a sulphur mine.
-It stinks everywhere and I couldn’t get the stench out of my clothes.
+My life is a sulfur mine.
+It stinks everywhere, and I couldn’t get the stench out of my clothes.

 I was a good worker who endured a lot and was self-reliant even when he did what he was told, but the higher you go that isn’t just as in demand as a friendly appearance.
 I saw the fact that I wasn’t given a chance as a sign.
 Maybe times have been really hard.
 Maybe I am just an arrogant asshole as well.